keysmusician/holberton_file_downloader/README.md

 ## Bugs
+- ~~ If `cat -e` is used, the files are skipped, but they should be downloaded without the trailing `$`~~
+- ~~If there are multiple `cat`ted files with the same name, the first should be downloaded rather than the last; Don't overwrite.~~
+- ~~README.md and header files should be placed in the root directory absent a "0x" project folder.~~
 - ~~Project titles containing forward slashes result in treating the title as a path and creating a directory due to the illegal file name character.~~
 - ~~Blank files are created for non-text file extensions (e.g., .jpg, .so, .a ).~~
 - ~~A `cat` invocation followed by a bash redirect results in the redirect command being included in the file name.~~